Hurricane Erin picking up steam as it edges along the East Coast

 RODANTHE, N.C.
-(AP) — Hurricane Erin began strengthening again Wednesday while creeping toward the mid-Atlantic coast and churning up menacing waves that have closed beaches from the Carolinas to New York City.
+(AP) — Hurricane Erin began strengthening again Wednesday while creeping closer to the mid-Atlantic coast and churning up menacing waves that have closed beaches from the Carolinas to New York City.

-Forecasters expect the storm to peak over the next 48 hours and say it could re-intensify into a major hurricane by Wednesday night.
+Forecasters expect the storm to peak going into Thursday and say it could re-intensify into a major hurricane.

 New York City closed its beaches to swimming on Wednesday and Thursday.
 Some beaches in New Jersey, Maryland and Delaware also will be temporarily off-limits.

 Off Massachusetts, Nantucket Island could see waves of more than 10 feet (3 meters) later this week.
-But the biggest threat remained along the Outer Banks.
+But the biggest threat remained along the Outer Banks where longtime residents didn't seem too concerned.

+“I remember taking canoes out of my front yard to get to school, so I don’t think it’s gonna be that bad,” said Jacob Throne, who lives on Hatteras Island and works for surf shops.

+Surfers flocked to the oceanfront in Virginia Beach, where Erin was supplying robust waves for the East Coast Surfing Championships and the kind of swells that many locals hadn’t seen in awhile.

-Despite the beach closures, some swimmers were continuing to ignore the warnings.
-Rescuers saved more than a dozen people caught in rip currents Tuesday at Wrightsville Beach in North Carolina -- a day after more than 80 people were rescued.
+Despite beach closures elsewhere, some swimmers were continuing to ignore the warnings.
+Rescuers saved more than a dozen people caught in rip currents Tuesday at Wrightsville Beach in North Carolina — a day after more than 80 people were rescued.

-Bob Oravec, the lead National Weather Service forecaster in College Park, Maryland, said even if someone thinks they know how to handle a rip current, it’s still not safe in the current conditions.
+Bob Oravec, a National Weather Service forecaster, said even if someone thinks they know how to handle a rip current, it’s still not safe.

 “You can be aware all you want,” he said.
 “It can still be dangerous.”

-A combination of fierce winds and huge waves — estimated to be about 20 feet (6.1 meters) in height — could cause coastal flooding in many beachfront communities, North Carolina officials warned on Wednesday.
+A combination of fierce winds and huge waves — estimated to be about 20 feet (6.1 meters) — could cause coastal flooding in many beachfront communities, North Carolina officials warned on Wednesday.

-Dozens of beach homes already worn down from chronic beach erosion and the loss of protective dunes could be at risk, said David Hallac, superintendent of the Cape Hatteras National Seashore.
+Dozens of beach homes already worn down from chronic beach erosion and protective dunes could be at risk, said David Hallac, superintendent of the Cape Hatteras National Seashore.

 The National Hurricane Center is also watching two tropical disturbances to the east of Erin that could develop into named cyclones.
 With thousands of miles of warm ocean water, hurricanes known as Cape Verde storms are some of the most dangerous that threaten North America.